FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Are there things that seemed better on paper than acted out?**\*\*

+NO.

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*

+Make the devide strong and solid enough because user might kick it HARD!

 ## Part C. Prototype the device